Table of Contents

 Author: Leslie Farin

-I have a confession to make – I am dreading Mother’s Day this year.
-I have marvelous memories of past Mother’s Day celebrations, but this time the holiday will be different.
-This year I am motherless.
-Both my mother and my mother-in-law, two of the most wonderful people in my life, are no longer with us.
+I have a confession to make – I dread Mother’s Day.
+I have marvelous memories of past Mother’s Day celebrations, but now the holiday is different as I am motherless.
+Both my mother and my mother-in-law, two of the most wonderful people in my life, passed away during the last five years.
 Though neither death was completely unexpected, I was not at all prepared for the emotions that still frequently overwhelm me.
+Admittedly, the pain lessens with time, but I still miss them both terribly, and the much-publicized Mother’s Day is a painful reminder they are gone.

 While I am struggling as Mother’s Day approaches, I am aware that others also find this holiday difficult for equally painful reasons.
 For example, the woman who wants to be a mother, but is unable to conceive, or the family that doesn’t celebrate together because they are estranged.
 And let’s not forget about the widowers who might need a little extra TLC to get through what used to be a joyful holiday.
 Whatever the situation, I think it’s important to be sensitive to what others might be going through on a day that many assume is a happy one for all.